 “You’ve got a month – maybe two.” the doctor said simply.

 Reeling from the horror of it all, Alan floated home in a fog of confusion and fear.
 What the fuck?
-And yet, in the midst of the terrifying haze, he clung to a thought that had occurred to him almost a week and a half earlier.
+And yet, in the midst of the terrifying haze, he clung to a thought that had occurred to him during an incident almost a week and a half earlier.

-He was laying in the emergency department in agonising pain, waiting on test results he knew instinctively would be dire, when he had an epiphany.
+He had been laying in the emergency department in agonising pain, waiting on test results he knew instinctively would be dire, when he had an epiphany.

 “The thought just came into my head, ” Alan said later, “Like someone was in the room saying it to me.
 Medical cannabis.”